 Yeah.
 Well, there's subtle differences, right?
-So, you know, if you, you know, you can have something that is close enough, but when these companies go for something that is specifically designed for the, you know, the so there's team, the same company makes collarbone plates and they have a thousand CTS.
-And when they made the collarbone place, I can tell you that collarbone plates fits better than any other plate out there.
+So, you know, if you, you know, you can have something that is close enough, but when these companies go for something that is specifically designed for the, you know, the same company makes collarbone plates and they have a thousand CTs.
+And when they made the collarbone plate, I can tell you that collarbone plate fits better than any other plate out there.
 But when they designed the clavicle plates for the ACJ, it doesn't quite fit in perfectly.
-There's a few millimeters of gaps here that Esther does a job beautifully, but if you want to make it perfectly fair, they just had the wrong cohort of CTS.
+There's a few millimeters of gaps here and there.
+It still does the job beautifully, but if you want to make it perfectly fit, they just had the wrong cohort of CTs.
 So we encourage them to go and do the measurements on patients that have been cycling all their lives and then have a better implant.
-So the patients don't come to any and you know, like I said, the implants do a really good job, even as the don't perfectly fit, you know, we'd like them to fit know millimeter.
-Perfect.
-But we know what that is.
-That really make a difference.
+So the patients don't come to any harm and like I said, the implants do a really good job, even if they don't perfectly fit, you know, we'd like them to fit millimeter to millimeter perfect.
+But we know that, does that really make a difference?
 Probably not.